 At least I can work from home.
 I have heard from museum staff in London who have been obliged to go in to work even when they have felt it unsafe to do so.
-The problem seems to be an inflexibility in how the government’s job support scheme operates; the culture department has told museums that back-of-house positions cannot qualify.
+The problem seems to be an inflexibility in how the government’s job support scheme operates; guidance from DCMS has been interpreted by museums as saying that back-of-house positions cannot qualify.
 At a time of soaring infections, and the government insisting everybody else stays at home, this seems misguided, even dangerous.

 At the start of the pandemic, the abrupt closure of museums in Britain was explained by the need to protect staff.
 Museum directors rightly declared that, despite the importance of their collections, what mattered was the health of the people who worked there.
 Almost a year on, however, the behaviour of some organisations has revealed that what really matters is the bottom line.
 The people for whom this is most obvious are those who have lost their jobs.
 The National Trust is making more than 700 staff redundant, while Tate wants to close more than 400 posts.
 As far as I can see, these losses will almost entirely be among lower paid posts—the most senior staff, as ever, are safe.
 In some cases, like the National Trust, the process has been handled with brutal insensitivity.